With Chrome no longer supporting FTP, you need other ways to access FTP servers and transfer files.

 • Reliability: FTP has been around for a long time and is a stable and reliable protocol for transferring files securely.

-• Web Development: Many web developers use FTP to update websites by uploading new files or modifying existing ones.
+• Web Development: If you hire web developers for development as per resource, many web developers use FTP to update websites by uploading new files or modifying existing ones.

 • Legacy Systems: Some older systems and devices may only support FTP for file transfer, making it necessary for compatibility reasons.